 Keeping your team members connected is a vital part of managing a great remote customer service team.
-Although it’s really hard to build working relationships remotely, we’re aware of that.
+However, we are aware of the fact that it can be really hard to build working relationships with those working remotely.
 Your virtual team members may never meet in person, or even if they do, it may be difficult for them to connect right away, and it won’t ensure smooth communication between them in the future.

 That’s why it’s your job to build and improve the long-distance relationships within your remote team.
 You need to create a shared purpose and a sense of “virtual teamwork.”
 Even if they work offsite, your employees should have a sense of belonging.